kgdunn/pid-book/univariate-review/univariate-review.rst

 .. index::
 	single: long-term reference set

 Continuing the above example we can compare the past 10 runs from system B with the 10 runs from system A. The average difference between these runs is :math:`\overline{x}_B - \overline{x}_A = 82.93 - 79.89 = 3.04` units of improved yield.
-Now, if we have a long-term reference data set available, we can compare if any 10 historical, sequential runs, followed by another 10 historical, sequential runs had a difference that was this great.
+Now, if we have a long-term reference data set available, we can compare if any 10 historical, sequential runs from system A, followed by another 10 historical, sequential runs under system A had a difference that was this great.
 If not, then we know that system B leads to a definite improvement, not likely to be caused by chance alone.

+Here's the procedure:

 	#.
-Imagine that we have have 300 historical data points from this system, tabulated in time order: yield from batch 1, 2, 3 ... (the data appear on the `website <http://datasets.connectmv.com/info/batch-yields>`_).
+Imagine that we have have 300 historical data points from this system, tabulated in time order: yield from batch 1, 2, 3 ... (the data are available on the `website <http://datasets.connectmv.com/info/batch-yields>`_).

 	#.
 Calculate the average yields from batches 1 to 10.
 Then calculate the average yield from batches 11 to 20.
-Notice that this is exactly like the experiment we performed when we acquired data for system.
-Two groups of 10 batches, with the groups formed from sequential batches.
+Notice that this is exactly like the experiment we performed when we acquired data for system B: two groups of 10 batches, with the groups formed from sequential batches.

 	#.
 Now subtract these two averages: (group average 11 to 20) minus (group average 1 to 10).

 	#.
 Repeat steps 2 and 3, but use batches 2 to 11 and 12 to 21.
-Repeat until all historical batch data are used up and the plot below can be drawn from these difference values.
+Repeat until all historical batch data are used up, i.e. batches 281 to 290 and 291 to 300.
+The plot below can be drawn, one point for each of these difference values.

 		.. image:: ../figures/univariate/system-comparison-dotplot-grouped.png
 			:width: 750px
 			:align: center
 			:scale: 100

-The vertical line at 3.04 is the difference value recorded between system B and system A.  From this we can see that historically, there were 31 out of 281 batches (11% of historical data) that had a difference value of 3.04 or greater.
+The vertical line at 3.04 is the difference value recorded between system B and system A.  From this we can see that historically, there were 31 out of 281 batches, about 11% of historical data, that had a difference value of 3.04 or greater.
 So there is a 11% probability that system B was better than system A purely by chance, and not due to any technical superiority.
-Given this information, we can now judge, if the improved control system will be economically viable and judge, based on internal company criteria, if this is a suitable investment.
+Given this information, we can now judge, if the improved control system will be economically viable and judge, based on internal company criteria, if this is a suitable investment, also considering the 11% risk that our investment will fail.

 Notice that no assumption of independence or any form of distributions was required for this work!
 The only assumption made is that the historical data are relevant.
 We might know this if, for example, no substantial modification was made to the batch system for the duration over which the 300 samples were acquired.
 If however, a different batch recipe were used for sample 200 onwards, then we may have to discard those first 200 samples: it is not fair to judge control system B to the first 200 samples under system A, when a different operating procedure was in use.

 So to summarize: we can use a historical data set if it is relevant.
-And there are no assumptions of independence or shape of the distribution.
+And there are no assumptions of independence or shape of the distribution, e.g. a normal distribution.

 In fact, for this example, the data were not independent, they were autocorrelated.
 There was a relationship from one batch to the next: :math:`x[k] = \phi x[k-1] + a[k]`, with :math:`\phi = -0.3`, and  :math:`a[k] \sim \mathcal{N}\left(\mu=0, \sigma^2=6.7^2\right)`.
-You can create your own set of autocorrelated data using this R code:
+You can simulate your own set of autocorrelated data using this R code:

 .. code-block:: s